Satyam24-Git/Stock_Price_Analysis_and_Forecast_Dashbaord/README.md

 How to Run
-Clone the repository
+1. Clone the repository

-cd stock-price-webapp

-Install dependencies
+2. Open your terminal or command prompt.

+3. Navigate to the project folder where your app files are saved.

+4. Make sure you have Python installed (preferably version 3.9 or later).

+5. Install all required Python libraries by running the following command:

-pip install -r requirements.txt
+6. pip install -r requirements.txt

-Run the app:
+7. After the installation is complete, start the web app by running:

-streamlit run app.py
+8. streamlit run app.py

+Your default browser will open the app automatically.
+If it doesn't, copy the local URL shown in the terminal and paste it into your browser.